THIS BLOG HAS BEEN MOVED - FOR THE MOST UP TO DATE POSTS, PLEASE VISIT

 2).
 Use your own authentic voice.
 If you are writing a book from an expert point of view, using your own authentic voice will differentiate you from the rest of the writers who author books about your topic.
 Your expertise will be more apparent when you are “selling yourself” via your own professional experience.

+What do you think motivates people to become authors?
+What motivated you to get into this unusual industry?
 Perhaps the common motivation to become an author is the same force that propelled me.
 For me, becoming an author was a natural step, I have a message of value that is relevant for many people and the book is an extension of my professional expertise for the last 10+ years.

 Tell me about the most unusual things you have done to promote any books?